RyanVNgo/RyanVNgo.github.io/pages/about.md

 # About
 ---

-I'm Ryan Ngo, an undergraduate at San Diego State University studying computer science.
-I'm into programming, tech, astrophotography, and K-pop *(stan Aespa)*.
+Current undergraduate at San Diego State University (2025).

-## Stuff I Use
+Recently messing around with C/C++ alongside CUDA.
+Also familiar with Java, Python, and a bit of Go.
+Interested in software/program optimization cause I hate it when shits slow.
+Outside of programming I'm also into tech, gaming, coffee, astrophotography, and K-pop. <sub>*(stan Aespa)*</sub>

 ### Hardware
 - Desktop PC